Note

 You have a minimum of User-level Write privileges on the Mailbox table.

-The mailbox is not a queue mailbox.
+The mailbox isn't a queue mailbox.

 Delegate mailbox approval

 A user with the Global or Exchange admin role can delegate the mailbox approval process to another user by assigning the Delegated Mailbox Approver security role in Dynamics 365.
 A user with the Delegated Mailbox Approver role can approve mailboxes in the environment without being a Global or Exchange admin.
-As mentioned below in the permission model section, the user also needs to have the System Administrator security role.
-This is a new role available in Dynamics 365 online version 9.2.22104.00170 or later.
+As mentioned in the permission model section, the user also needs to have the System Administrator security role.
+This new role is available in Dynamics 365 online version 9.2.22104.00170 or later.

 Important